ncbi/blast_plus_docs/README.md

 # Section 2 - A Step-by-Step Guide Using the BLAST+ Docker Image
 In this section, we will cover Docker installation, discuss various `docker run` command options, and examine the structure of a Docker command.
 We will use the same small example from Section 1 and explore alternative approaches in running the BLAST+ Docker image.
+However, we are using a real VM instance which provides greater performance and functionality than the Google Cloud Shell.

 Input data
 * Query – 1 sequence, 44 nucleotides, file size 0.2 KB
 * Database – 7 sequences, 922 nucleotides, file size 1.7 KB

-This section can be completed using the [Google Cloud Shell](https://cloud.google.com/shell/docs/features) as described in Section 1 or a GCP f1-micro [free-tier](https://cloud.google.com/free/) instance.

 ## Step 1.
 Install Docker
+In a production system, Docker has to be installed as an application.

 ```
 ## Run these commands to install Docker and add non-root users to run Docker
-## This step is optional if using the Cloud Shell
 sudo snap install docker
 sudo apt update
 sudo apt install -y docker.io